Taming the Urariquera

 If only Charlie Brown had been with us.
 Unlike Lucy, the Urariquera made a perfect holder for that elusive football.
 We connected resoundingly and sent it spiraling through the goalposts for a picture perfect score.
 It doesn't even happen this neatly in the comics.

-Specially designed boats, detailed knowledge of the waterways, careful safety regulations and highly skilled guides enable anglers to safely and securely access a fishery that presents a navigational challenge beyond the capability of casual operators.
-An inbred reverence for the priceless natural resource surrounding them, guides Acute Angling's commitment to catch and release fishing and environmental preservation..And providing anglers with the fishing experience of a lifetime is the goal underlying all of our efforts.
+An inbred reverence for the priceless natural resource surrounding us, guides Acute Angling's commitment to catch and release fishing and environmental preservation..And providing anglers with the fishing experience of a lifetime is the goal underlying all of our efforts.